 - CityU Scholarship Application Form

-- A word-processed personal statement (handwritten essays will not be accepted) of no more than 2 pages addressing the following three questions:
+- A statement addressing the following three questions:

 - How have you been financing your college education?